 Agencies must meet requirements and follow core principles, management and accountability practices and national goals to guide them in their mission to alleviate poverty.
 Through community assessments, agencies can identify and prioritize the conditions and determinants of poverty at the local level as well as design services and strategies to meet community needs.

 Nebraska’s Community Action Agencies were created individually in the mid-1960s.
-In 1984, Community Action of Nebraska, Inc. (CAN) was created to serve as the state’s association, and in 1986 was officially made into a corporation and accepted as a 501(c)(3) Nonprofit.
+In 1986, Community Action of Nebraska, Inc. (CAN) was created to serve as the state’s association and was officially made into a corporation as a 501(c)(3) Nonprofit.
 CAN was organized by those CAAs to “facilitate and enhance their individual abilities to carry out their respective antipoverty programs.”
 CAN exists to facilitate and coordinate, rather than duplicate services other CAAs in Nebraska are providing.

 Community Action of Nebraska currently includes three staff members and is supervised by a Board of Directors.
 You can view more information about CAN’s staff and board members by visiting the Staff and Board page under Who We Are.

 CAN is an equal opportunity employer and does not discriminate on the basis of race, color, religion, national origin, marital status, veteran status, political affiliation, sexual orientation or gender identity, disability, sex, age, or any other status protected by federal law.